 NBCNews.com, March 2005

-Schweitzer said that after removing the minerals from the specimen, the remaining tissues were soft and transparent and could be manipulated with instruments about that, the bone matrix was stretchy and flexible.
+Schweitzer said that after removing the minerals from the specimen, the remaining tissues were soft and transparent and could be manipulated with instruments and that the bone matrix was stretchy and flexible.
 She said also there were long structures like blood vessels.
 What appeared to be individual cells were visible.
-Here's what one of the scientists is saying.
-John Horder from the Museum of the Rockies at Montana State University said the discovery is "a fantastic specimen," but probably not unique.
-Other researchers might find similarly preserved soft tissues.
-If they were to split open the bones that were in their collections.
+Here's what one of the scientists, John Horder from the Museum of the Rockies at Montana State University, said about the discovery.
+It is "a fantastic specimen," but probably not unique.
+Other researchers might find similarly preserved soft tissues if they were to split open the bones that were in their collections.

-But imagine most of them are reluctant to do that.
+But I imagine most of them are reluctant to do that.
 Nevertheless, this guy is saying it's probably not that unique.
 So are we really being asked to believe that stretchy, flexible, transparent tissues from a T-Rex have survived 70 million years without disintegrating?
 How would they survive 70,000 years?
 Can you even imagine 70,000 years?
 Much less 70 million years?
 Can you even imagine 7,000 years?
 Just 7,000 years?
 How would they last 7,000 years?
 But we're not talking 7,000.
-We're not talking 70,000.
+We're not even talking 70,000.
 We're being asked to believe that these tissues have survived as stretchy, flexible and transparent for 70 million years, and they have not disintegrated or fossilized.
-What science would provide a definitive explanation for that kind of preservation.
-There really just.
-Isn't it?
+What science is there that would provide a definitive explanation for that kind of preservation?
+There isn't one.

 So which demands more faith regarding this particular find that these tissues that are stretchy, flexible and transparent really are 70 million years old, or that there is a more recent age for these remains?
 You have to draw that conclusion for yourself.